24bisquitz/dv8p3845/README.md

 ## Problems and Solutions:
 - Automatic headphones detection doesn’t work (plugging into audio jack doesn’t trigger audio output to switch to headphones).
 It seems that the speakers and the headphones port are recognized as one output..
 I have tried to alter `~/.config/pulse/default.pa` with the `module-switch-on-connect`, but to no avail.
-- No rightclick without a mouse :point_right: xbindkeys & xdotool to use doubletap on the homebutton as rightclick
+- No rightclick without a mouse :point_right: `xbindkeys` & `xdotool` to use doubletap on the homebutton as rightclick
 - Doubleclick is messy and gets locked up sometimes :point_right: press (& hold) homebutton to reverse the effect
-- Logging in without a physical keyboard is only possible if user password is disabled
+- Logging in without a physical keyboard is only possible if the user password is disabled or if you use a different Login Greeter.
 - Great themes: [Numix Circle Light icon theme](https://github.com/numixproject/numix-icon-theme-circle), [Dark Party](https://www.box-look.org/p/1281850/)
 - `iio-sensor-proxy` quirk to enable automatic rotation stopped working after kernel update (>5.2) :point_right: use two custom scripts instead to rotate display and touchscreen into landscape or portrait mode
 - Xournal++ needs to be configured for touch use first (using a mouse) :point_right: `Edit > Preferences > Touchscreen > Enable GTK Touch (workaround)`.
 Still not ideal though, the menu is laggy.
 Xournal works better on touch, but has less functions.

 # Fedora 31 LXQt
 ## Installation:
-Same as LXDE - easy and fast: created bootable USB with Fedora Media Writer, installation took ~24 min.
+Same as above - easy and fast: created a bootable USB with Fedora Media Writer, installation took ~24 min.

 ## Things that work OOTB: :+1:
 - **Wifi**